takelwerk/takelage-bit/README.md

 with versioning and central storage.
 For open source projects you may use [bit.dev](https://bit.dev) as your central bit storage.
-A software testing or private use you may use a *bitboard* server created with this project.
+For software testing or private use you may use a *bitboard* server created with this project.

 Both bit and git are in their core free and open source tools.